 FHM also works in concert with our third close partners, Pastor Leon Dorleans and his wife, the educator Jackie Dorleans . www.haitioutreachministries.org.

 Leon has visited UPC and spoke from our pulpit.
 He and his partners work in the some of the poorest communities in Haiti, Cite Soleil, Blanchard and Repatriote, as well as in the village of Ibo beach.
-In each community, they have built a church, a school, and a small clinic, the later in partnership with Family Health Ministries.
-They will open a new high school this fall.
+In each community, they have built a church, schools, and a small clinic, the later in partnership with Family Health Ministries.

 Taking action for the Kingdom